junxit/us-congress-bills-110/metadata.md

 - Rep. Meek, Kendrick B. [D-FL-17] (M001148)
 - Rep. Garrett, Scott [R-NJ-5] (G000548)
 - Rep. McCaul, Michael T. [R-TX-10] (M001157)
+- Rep. Jones, Walter B., Jr. [R-NC-3] (J000255)
+- Rep. Hall, Ralph M. [R-TX-4] (H000067)
+- Rep. McCotter, Thaddeus G. [R-MI-11] (M001147)

 ## Committees (1)

 - House — Education and the Workforce Committee

+## Recorded votes (1)

+- 2008-06-09 — [House 110-2-389](votes/house-110-2-0389.md) — On Motion to Suspend the Rules and Agree — **Passed** (373–0)

 ## Actions

 - 2008-06-05 — Introduced in House
 - 2008-06-05 — Introduced in House
 - 2008-06-05 — Referred to the House Committee on Education and Labor.
+- 2008-06-09 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-06-09 — Considered as unfinished business. (consideration: CR H5087-5088)
+- 2008-06-09 — Considered under suspension of the rules. (consideration: CR H5075-5077)
+- 2008-06-09 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1243.
+- 2008-06-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-09 — Mr. Yarmuth moved to suspend the rules and agree to the resolution.
+- 2008-06-09 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 373 - 0 (Roll no. 389). (text: CR H5075)
+- 2008-06-09 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 373 - 0 (Roll no. 389).(text: CR H5075)